-Also, many advocates of fasting have noticed improved blood sugar and blood fat levels.
+Also, many fasting advocates have noticed improved blood sugar and fat levels.
 However, unintentional mistakes often happen when fasting.

 Intermittent Fasting Side Effects and How to Resolve Them

 When you start fasting, unconscious beginner’s mistakes happen.
 The absence of weight loss is usually depressing and demotivating.

 By following these tips, you can get the health benefits of interval fasting from day one without the risk of developing eating disorders.

 A big myth about fasting is that you have to rest.
 On the contrary, you should be active, especially when feeling tired.

-If you feel tired during a fasting period, the safest way to feel terrible is to rest.
-Instead, activities help the body to burn fat more efficiently as its primary source of energy.
+Rest is the safest way to feel terrible if you feel tired during fasting.
+Instead, activities help the body burn fat more efficiently as its primary energy source.

 Since our body tries to save energy, fat-burning requires physical activity.

 If you feel tired, it is often a sign that the carbohydrate stores are depleting.
 However, we can only burn fat efficiently when these short-term energy stores are empty.

-Then the body signals with sluggishness or hunger that quickly available energy is running low.
+Then the body signals sluggishness or hunger that quickly available energy is running low.
 And it doesn’t want to spend additional metabolic energy on burning body fat.

-Accordingly, body fat acts like a savings account that tackled when the checking account – the carbohydrate stores – is empty (Fung 20162).
+Accordingly, body fat acts like a savings account tackled when the checking account – the carbohydrate stores – is empty (Fung 20162).

 Hence, it helps to increase energy use through exercise slightly.
 This way, you force your body to switch to burning body fat for energy.

-Another mistake made when fasting would be to exaggerate immediately with an intensive workout.
+Another mistake when fasting would be to exaggerate immediately with an intensive workout.
 On the other hand, a regenerative walk or yoga can help to get fat-burning going.

 Nevertheless, it is crucial to listen to your body when fasting.
 If you feel great with fasting and intensive resistance training, do so.